stanleygomes/phpay/README.md

 # PHPAY

-Come to the PHP side 🚀 🌑
+An open PHP store platform.
+Focused in small businesses 💰 🛒

-The main goal of **phpay** is to set patterns to be easily implemented on PHP projects for payment Gateway.
-We want to make easy to quick start a PHP ambient with the basic resources need.
+The main goal of **phpay** is to set patterns to be easily implemented on a web store.
+We want to make easy to quick start a PHP ambient with the basic resources every store need.
 Check out the patterns we defined this document bellow.

 *******
 Table of contents